ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 5/W5 - Day 2 - Operations workflow.md

 - Similar to a Dockerfile

 #### In place deployment
 Takes the existing environment and pushes the new version there.
+Only use if you are absolutely sure your environment wont break